Introduction

 Next, the minimum and target SDK versions must be set to at least 19 and 31, respectively.
 These can be changed inside the app/build.gradle file within the ‘android’ section.
 You will want to set these numbers high to ensure your application is updated compatible.

-Once we have set up our application, we will now start coding our app.
+Once we have set up our application for connecting BLE devices, we will now start coding our app.
 We will divide this section into fragments, explaining each type of code in detail.
 Our application, in its current form, will keep tabs on the Bluetooth state of the device, whether the Bluetooth is on or off, etc. This is a vital and fundamental feature required in every BLE application to handle changes in Bluetooth state and inform the user of the change.

 Our app will automatically traverse to and from the ‘Bluetooth Connected’ and ‘Bluetooth Disconnected’ states.
 And manually as well by enabling it or disabling it via the application in the case of Android.

-Our first task would be to develop and design both the Bluetooth Connected and Disconnected screens, which would traverse between one another depending on the Bluetooth state.
+Our first task would be to develop and design both the Bluetooth Connected and Disconnected screens for BLE devices, which would traverse between one another depending on the Bluetooth state.
 Code snippets of both screens are displayed below.

 The connected screen would have a blue background, as set inside the Scaffold widget’s ‘backgroundColor’ property, and the disconnected screen would have a red background.
 Both screens would contain a Column, and inside there would be an icon depicting the Bluetooth status and a text String stating the status.

-The disconnected page would have a connect button at the bottom of the column, while the connected page would have the disconnect button in the screen’s app bar as an action button.
-This was done as the body of the screen would be used to display all nearby discoverable devices in future tutorials.
+The disconnected page would have a connect button at the bottom of the column, while the connected page would feature the disconnect button in the app bar as an action button.
+This setup is specifically designed for connecting BLE devices, as the body of the screen will be used to display all nearby discoverable BLE devices in future tutorials.

 The answer lies at the root of the application.
 While defining the ‘home’ field inside the MaterialApp widget, the root would be a StreamBuilder of type ‘BluetoothState’.
 The Flutter Blue Plus package provides a Stream type get method which returns a snapshot of the Bluetooth state every time it changes.
 The StreamBuilder widget listens to the state stream and changes the UI depending on the result of each snapshot